Rivera-py/Sudoku/README.md

 # Sudoku

+Pythonic Sudoku solving tool to be reworked and expanded on.

+## History

 Hello, this is my first repository on GitHub; a large sudoku solving algorithm.

 Initially I coded most of this attempting to first learn and understand pythons syntax and so the first contribution to this